an0nlk/AES-CTR-Reused_key-Known_plaintext_attack/README.md

-# AES-CTR-Reused_key-Known_plaintext_attack
+# AES-CTR - Reused key - Known Plaintext Attack
 This program is to decrypt AES-CTR that reused key with a known plain text and cipher text pair<br />
 Author: Kalana Sankalpa (Anon LK).<br />

 ## How to run